singhashishpal/python-challenge/README.md

-This repo is for python-challenge
+This repo is for python-challenge.